numbas/editor-docs/source/question-reference.rst

 =============

 .. glossary::

+    Progress
+        Use this setting to keep track of questions' progress through the authoring and testing process.

     Test Run
         Opens a preview of the question in a new window.
 A specially simplified theme will be used, different from the one used for exams.